harfangk/harfangk.github.io/_drafts/2017-03-11-what-makes-pattern-matching-in-elixir-so-nice.md

 Here's one way that could help you wrap your head around this difference.
 Switch statement in OOP is about instructing what to do in certain situations.
 This is characteristic of its imperative heritage.
 In contrast, pattern matching in FP is about establishing rules for handling different cases.
 This is characteristic of its declarative heritage.

 Unlike dynamically typed languages like Elixir, statically typed languages provide additional benefits to pattern matching.
 Compiler ensures that cases cover all possible inputs, that they are not redundant, and that they do not try to match against impossible data types.
-The tradeoff is that the code gets more complicated as the programmer needs to know and understand ever-increasing number of type interfaces.
+The tradeoff is that the code gets more complicated and require programmers to know and understand ever-increasing number of type interfaces.